bitloops/blog/articles/the-journey-the-vision-changing-how-software-is-built.md

 ---
-title: The Journey The Vision Changing how software is built
+title: The Journey, The Vision - Changing how software is built
 description: Once upon a time...
 author: Sergio
 date: 29-11-2022